Rogerstone: History

 The original settlement dates back to Norman times when Rogerstone Castle was built in the early part of the 12th century.
 The name is said to originate from Roger de Haia, the Norman Lord who was responsible for the building of the castle, the remains of which are reduced to a low bush and tree covered motte adjoining the lower section of Tregwilym Road.
 The Welsh name for Rogerstone "Tŷ Du" translates to English as "Black House", though no one is entirely sure why it has this name.

 The larger parish of Rogerstone started as two distinct settlements of Tregwilym and Tydu, Tregwilym taking its name from the land owner, William de Berkerolle.
-These hamlets remained predominantly rural until the advent of the industrial revolution.
-The population grew in response to the tin, iron and aluminium industries which flourished near the South Wales coalfield.
-At one point, the village boasted the longest aluminium rolling mill in Western Europe and one of the largest marshalling yards on the Great Western Railway network.
+These hamlets remained predominantly rural until the Industrial Revolution.
+The population increased with the growth of the tin, iron and aluminium industries which flourished near the South Wales coalfield.
+At one point, the village boasted the longest aluminium-rolling mill in Western Europe and one of the largest marshalling yards on the Great Western Railway network.

 The village played host to John Frost and his fellow Chartists on their historic march from the valleys to Newport.
 The former Welsh Oak public house just north of the parish was one of the main meeting points for the protestors before they set off through the parish towards the Westgate Hotel and the events that culminated in the Newport Rising.

 The parish sits astride the Crumlin branch of the Monmouthshire Canal and plays host to the Fourteen Locks.
 The canal opened in 1798 but was dogged by water supply problems and competition from the railways and by 1930, it had finally succumbed.
 It has since been restored and is a popular local attraction.

 Rogerstone Library is part of Newport City Council's library service, and is officially titled Rogerstone Library and Information Centre.
 The building was opened in 1905 as a Carnegie Library.

-Rogerstone power station was commissioned in 1958 by the Central Electricity Generating Board, after only three years work on the site.
-It comprised two C.A.
-Parsons 60 MW turbo-alternators with a net electricity output capability of 114 MW.
-The Babcock & Wilcox coal-fired pulverised fuel boilers produced 138 kg/s of steam delivered to the turbines at 62.1 bar and 482 °C. Cooling for the station was by water from the River Ebbw and two reinforced concrete cooling towers each with a capacity of 2.25 million gallons per hour (2.84 m3/s).
+Rogerstone power station was commissioned in 1958 by the Central Electricity Generating Board, after only three years' work on the site.
+It comprised two C. A. Parsons 60 MW turbo-alternators with a net electricity output capability of 114 MW.
+The Babcock & Wilcox coal-fired pulverised fuel boilers produced 138 kg/s of steam delivered to the turbines at 62.1 bar and 482 °C. Cooling for the station was by water from the River Ebbw and two reinforced concrete cooling towers, each with a capacity of 2.25 million gallons per hour (2.84 m3/s).
 There was a single chimney.
 It was the first station in the UK to use aluminium cladding.

 The generating capacity and electricity output from the station was as follows.

-The station was decommissioned in the late 1980s; and the boiler house, cooling towers and chimney were demolished in 1991.
+The station was decommissioned in the late 1980s, and the boiler house, cooling towers and chimney were demolished in 1991.
 The Afon Village housing development now occupies the site.